Lagrangian discretization of variational mean field games: Space discretization in

 \begin{prop} For every $N\in\N^*$, $\epsilon>0$, $\JD$ is l.s.c for the narrow convergence and for every $\mu^0_N\in\Prob_N(\Omega)$, the infimum in $\MD$ is attained. \end{prop}

 Similarly to the Hilbert case, one would expect minimizers for $\MD$ to converge to a minimizer of $\M$ as $N\to\infty$ and $\epsilon\to 0$.
 This is the case, but only provided $\epsilon$ does not vanish too quickly.
-Proposition \ref{prop:gammad}, very much in the spirit of $\Gamma$-convergence states such a convergence.
-Note however that the result stated in (upper bound) is weaker than the usual $\Gamma$-limsup one.
+This kind of convergence is very much in the spirit of $\Gamma$-convergence and is stated in Proposition \ref{prop:gammad} below.
+Note however that the result stated in \textbf{\emph{(Upper bound)}} is weaker than the usual $\Gamma$-limsup one.

 The proof of this proposition uses a quantization argument on a solution $\Qmin$ of $\M$.
-From standard sobolev inclusions, we can find $\frac{1}{2}<s\leq1$ such that and these injections are compact (recall that r is the exponent in the definition of the lagrangian $L$).
-From now on, we will denote $\Hst$ by $\Hs$ and the 2-Wasserstein distance on $\Prob(\Hs)$ by $W_{\mathbb{H}^s}$, as no confusion can arise.
+From standard Sobolev inclusions, we can find $\frac{1}{2}<s\leq1$ such that These injections are compact (recall that r is the exponent in the definition of the Lagrangian $L$).
+From now on, we will denote $\Hst$ by $\Hs$ and the 2-Wasserstein "distance" (the problem could have value $+\infty$ in that case) on $\Prob(\Hs)$ by $W_{\mathbb{H}^s}$.
 In particular, $\Qmin$ is supported on $\Hs$ and we will take our quantization measures supported in this same space.

-The reason behind this choice is the following: to prove the (Upper bound) part of proposition \ref{prop:gammad}, we need to approximate $\Qmin$ using discrete probabilities which have lower kinetic energy.
-Although the approximation can be done by quantization measures according to most Wasserstein distances, taking one associated with a Hilbert norm, the $\Hs$ norm here, gives quantization measures supported on suitable barycenters, in some sense. $L$ being a convex function, this gives us measures with a lower kinetic energy.
+The reason behind this choice is the following: to prove the (Upper bound) part of Proposition \ref{prop:gammad} below, we need to approximate $\Qmin$ using discrete probabilities which have lower kinetic energy.
+Although the approximation can be done by quantization measures according to most Wasserstein distances, taking one associated with a Hilbert norm on a $\Hs$ Sobolev space, gives quantization measures supported on suitable barycenters, in some sense. $L$ being a convex function, this gives us measures with a lower kinetic energy than $\Qmin$, which will be useful in the proof of the (Upper bound) claim below.